transistorsoft/rn-background-geolocation-demo/README.md

 $
 $ react-native run-android
 $ react-native run-ios
-// opens a console which receives all your locations
-$ npm run open
 ```

 The quickest way to see the plugin in-action is to boot the **iOS** simulator and *simulate location* with *Freeway Drive*.